 * Note: In general, the more open the access is for recreational opportunity, the more favorably the access element of a proposal will be considered.

 The selection of projects is highly competitive.
-It is not unusual for up to 70 proposals to be received, and, because of limitations on funding, for only about 10 projects to be selected for negotiation.
+More than 40 proposals were received in 2013, and, because of limitations on funding, it is possible that fewer than 10 projects could be selected for negotiation.
 Projects that excel in meeting one of the priorities will be considered; those projects that combine several of the priorities listed above may have a competitive advantage.

 The selection process favors proposals that utilize perpetual conservation easements that provide incentives to private property owners to actively assist with the management and protection of the priority landscapes and specific wildlife habitats mentioned above.